The Miners' Arms, Skelton Green.

 We started off at 6pm for North Skelton Station and arrived at Whitley Bay at 1.30am.

-The weather was terrible and they camped in mud.
+The weather was terrible and we camped in mud.

-During the week they marched to Newcastle and were addressed by Lord Armstrong.
+During the week we marched to Newcastle and were addressed by Lord Armstrong.

 News swiftly went round East Cleveland that the peak of Roseberry Topping, the area's famous landmark, had collapsed.
 Large rocks had fallen from the top down the Great Ayton side